felipedbene/tf-proxmox/README.md

 # tf-proxmox

-Very minimal study repo to explore creating VMs using Teraform.
+Very minimal study repo to explore creating VMs using Terraform.

 Terraform module to automate the provisioning and management of Proxmox virtual machines.